 The effort is made in the time allotted for instruction to survey the entire field.
-The course marked A is given to the Junior class and takes up the Definition, Method and History of Systematic Theology; Religion; Revelation, Inspiration and Rule of Faith; Doctrine of God.
-The courses marked B and C are open to Middlers and Seniors, and consider the doctrines of Man, Sin, Person and Work of Christ; Regeneration, Faith, Justification, Sanctification, Church and Means of Grace; the Last Things.
+The course marked A is given each year to the Junior class and takes up the Definition, Method and History of Systematic Theology; Religion; Revelation, Inspiration and Rule of Faith; Doctrine of God.
+The courses marked B and C are open to Middlers and Seniors, and alternate each year, course B comprising the doctrines of Man, Sin, Person and Work of Christ; and course C comprising the doctrines of Regeneration, Faith, Justification, Sanctification, Church and Means of Grace; the Last Things.